GoldinGuy/UltimateGitResource/README.md

 [**Watch a recording of the All About Git presentation here!**](https://www.youtube.com/watch?v=mqhDMv6nIVI)

 Git is the most popular [version control system](https://en.wikipedia.org/wiki/Version_control).
 It tracks changes you make to files and keeps a record of your work.
 It also lets you revert to earlier versions of your code if the need arises.
-Git also drastically improves collaboration, allowing multiple people to work in sync on the same source code.
+Git drastically improves collaboration, allowing multiple people to work in sync on the same source code.
 Below is a selection of the most helpful and commonly used Git commands to power up your programming!

 *Note - Wherever used the shorthand `Repo` means [Repository](https://en.wikipedia.org/wiki/Repository_(version_control))*